 To shrink a link in the Composer

 - Paste a link into the text field of the Composer.
-Link Settings will appear at the bottom of the Composer.
+A link toolbar will appear below the field.

-- Click Apply.
+- Click Shorten with Ow.ly.
 The shortened link will display in your message preview on the right.
 Learn more about publishing from the Composer

-To shrink a link in the compose message box
+To shrink a link in the legacy composer

 - Place the cursor in the compose message box where you want to insert the shortened link into your message.